-Board Exam 2018: Importance of word limit in exam writing
+CBSE Board Exam 2020: Importance of word limit in exam writing

 It’s still okay if you overshoot the word limit or are short of a few words, just make sure it isn't noticeable enough.
-Thus, as per the official guidelines outlined by CBSE for teachers checking the board papers, no marks should be deducted for crossing the word limit.
+Thus, as per the official guidelines outlined by CBSE for teachers checking the answer copies of board exams, no marks should be deducted for crossing the word limit.
 The only things to be emphasized on while checking the answer scripts are, concise, logical and organised answers.

-More of this, it’s important for you to not cross the word limit as writing more words will take away more of the available time and you would be left with insufficient time to complete the remaining questions, losing those important marks for you.
+In addition to this, it’s important for you to not cross the word limit as writing more words will take away more of the time allotted for writing the exam and you would be left with insufficient time to complete the remaining questions, losing those important marks for you.